Insper/Labs-de-C/docs-src/Lab3.md

 $ gcc --version
 ```

-Se você recebeu uma mensagem indicando que está usando a versão `7.4` então tudo está funcionando corretamente.
+Se você recebeu uma mensagem indicando que está usando a versão `9.3` então tudo está funcionando corretamente.

 ```
-    gcc-7 (Ubuntu 7.4.0-29ubuntu1) 7.3.0
+gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0
-    Copyright (C) 2017 Free Software Foundation, Inc.
+Copyright (C) 2019 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

 !!! warning